linked-db/linked-ql/README.md

 3. Have your DB structure defined in a `schema.json` (or `schema.yml`) file in that directory.
 (See [`schema.json`](#schemajson) above for a guide.)

-    Now, you can always extend your DB structure with new objects and always drop existsing objects or edit them in-place.
+    Now, you can always extend your DB structure with new objects or drop existsing ones or edit them in-place.
 But note that for an existing database, table, column, constraint, or index, **names may be changed, but not in-place!** A "rename" operation is done with the addition of a temporary `$name` attribute:

     ```js
     {